michbeck100/pimatic-alarm/README.md

 pimatic-alarm is a [pimatic](https://github.com/pimatic/pimatic) plugin, that creates an alarm system based on the existing sensors and actuators defined in the pimatic installation.

-The alarm system can switches on all devices, that extend from SwitchActuator, e.g. lights or smoke alarms.
+The alarm system can switch all devices, that extend from SwitchActuator, e.g. lights or smoke alarms.
 The alarm can triggered by any of the devices, that extend from PresenceSensor or ContactSensor, e.g. [HomeduinoRFPir](https://github.com/pimatic/pimatic-homeduino#pir-sensor-example) or [HomeduinoRFContactSensor](https://github.com/pimatic/pimatic-homeduino#contact-sensor-example).

 #### Installation